Lào Cai province: Etymology

 The name "Lao-Kay" has been used by the French since the colonial era in their writing, pronounced as "Lào Cai" by the Vietnamese.
 The latter became official usage and spelling after November 1950.

 The origin of the province's name is unclear and there are several explanations.
 The area in the ward of Cốc Lếu was the site of an old commercial district that developed into a market town.
 Because of this it was called Lão Nhai (老街, literally Phố Cũ, Old Town), in Hmong language it is pronounced as "Lao Cai".
 After this a new market town was developed and named Tân Nhai (新街, today Phố Mới, New Town).
 The word Lào Cai is sourced to "Lao Kai" which appeared as Jean Dupuis led a naval expedition up the Red River and in 1879 published the Map of Tonkin, in which the location was marked as "Lao-kai, residence du Chef des Pavillone noirs" (residence of the Head of Black Flag Army).
 According to Professor Đào Duy Anh, it derives from the word "Lão Nhai".
 While making maps, the French wrote it as "Lao-Kay" and this word was used by them in documents.
 When reading, the Vietnamese pronounced it Lào Cai and this has persisted since.

 Geography and climate

 Lào Cai province is located in the north of the country and has an area of 13,256.92 km2.
-It borders the provinces of Hà Giang, Yên Bái, Sơn La, and Lai Châu, as well as the province of Yunnan in the People's Republic of China.
+It borders the provinces of Tuyên Quang, Sơn La, Lai Châu and Phú Thọ, as well as the province of Yunnan in the People's Republic of China.